curityio/account-linking-recipes/doc/4-migrating-to-passwordless-behavior.md

 # Migrating to Passwordless Identity Behavior

-This page describes shows how passwordless login can be introduced gradually, in an opt-in manner.\
+This page describes shows how passwordless logins can be introduced gradually, in an opt-in manner.\
 This is done by identifying the user, then setting the primary authentication factor dynamically.

 ## Example Scenario